aws-amplify/amplify-js/media/quick_start.md

 ## React Native Development

-React Native installation is a little bit different.
+React Native installation is slightly different.

-First of all, the package is `aws-amplify-react-native`, which includes core library and React Native components.
+First, the you install package is `aws-amplify-react-native`, which includes core library and React Native components.

-Secondly, authentication requires some computation power for security reasons.
-Some native code are needed to improve performance.
+Second, authentication requires a native bridge for mathematical performance not available in the JavaScript runtime.
 As a result, you need to [Link Libraries](https://facebook.github.io/react-native/docs/linking-libraries-ios.html) to your project.

-Let's follow steps to create a new app.
+The below steps outline how you can do this with a new React Native application:

 **Create React Native App**